What Will Really Stop Sexual Harassment in Congress

 Unexpected momentum to change the status quo came again in 1995 after Republicans took over both chambers of Congress.
 Although many Republicans had been resistant when there were efforts to pass legislation creating more stringent rules about sexual relations on the Hill, under Speaker Newt Gingrich the GOP decided to take on the issue.
 Extending civil-rights and workplace-protection laws on the congressional labor force had been one of the promises that Republican candidates had made when telling their supporters that they wanted to transform Capitol Hill.

-Republicans were eager to demonstrate that they could take this issue seriously as the party was reeling from a scandal of their own.
-Oregon Republican Robert Packwood, a champion of women's rights issues, was found to be been guilty of sexual misconduct.
-News stories and an investigation by the Senate Ethics Committee had provided the public with shocking detail about the senator grabbing women by their hair and reaching down beneath their cloths.
+Republicans were eager to demonstrate that they could take this issue seriously as the party was reeling from a scandal of its own.
+Oregon Republican Robert Packwood, a champion of women’s rights issues, was found to be guilty of sexual misconduct.
+News stories and an investigation by the Senate Ethics Committee had provided the public with shocking detail about the senator grabbing women by their hair and reaching down beneath their clothes.
 With Republicans like Mitch McConnell speaking out about what the committee was finding, there were predictions that the Senate might vote to expel him by a two-thirds vote when the investigation was done.

 To demonstrate that they were serious, the Republicans took the issue up as soon as the session started.
 Within a few weeks, the House and Senate passed the Congressional Accountability Act of 1995 by huge bipartisan margins.
 The new law applied 13 federal labor and anti-discrimination laws to Congress.
 The legislation established an Office of Compliance, under the control of Congress, to handle employment cases when they arose.
 The measure enabled the over 30,000 workers on the Hill to make claims in federal court—following mediation and counseling that would be handled through the Office.